William Meade Fishback

-William Meade Fishback (November 5, 1831 – February 9, 1903) was the 17th Governor of Arkansas and U.S. Senator-elect for Arkansas.
+William Meade Fishback (November 5, 1831 – February 9, 1903) was a lawyer and politician who served as the 17th governor of Arkansas from 1893 to 1895 and U.S. Senator-elect for Arkansas.
+He also served in the Arkansas House of Representatives.
+He was a Unionist and served in the Union Army.
+He was a delegate at Arkansas' 1874 Constitutional Convention.

 Early life

 Fishback was born in Jeffersonton, Virginia, in Culpeper County, Virginia, the son of Sophia Ann (Yates) and Frederick Fishback.
+He is third cousins with James Sevier Conway.
 He graduated with a law degree from the University of Virginia in 1855.